Updated December 3, 2021

 I don’t want to get a vaccine, what other ways can I protect myself from contracting COVID-19?

 A good place to start for accurate information on your risks, whether or not you choose to become vaccinated, is with your primary care provider.
 Your PCP has all the health information you’ve shared available to carefully and thoughtfully help you consider your benefit and risk for vaccination.

 Whether you choose to be vaccinated with a COVID-19 vaccine or not, you should continue to follow all recommendations for avoiding infection and if infected, not spreading the infection to others.
 Those recommendations are often referred to as the 3 C’s: avoid crowded places, contact with infected persons, and closed spaces and, the 3 W’s: Wear a mask, Wash your hands frequently, and Watch your distance—maintaining 6’ apart from others (also called physical distancing).

 A recent survey by the Pew Research Center found that more Americans (60%) say they would probably or definitely get the vaccine when it is available to them – up from the 51% who said so in September.
 But many Americans still have questions, and these suggestions are offered to help you encourage your families, friends and community members to get the vaccine.
 Read the full article here.

 The vaccine is the key tool for ending the pandemic and relaxing the restraints on "normal" life.

-All three vaccines are safe and effective -- and went through full clinical trials before being approved by the FDA and recommended by the CDC.
+All three vaccines are safe and effective -- and went through full clinical trials before the FDA granted Emergency Use Authorization and they were recommended by the CDC.

 Once vaccinated how long does it take to be protected?